 1. Secure by Design Principles

 Embed security into the very architecture of your IDP.
-This includes secure defaults for all platform services, role-based access control (RBAC) with least privilege, and encrypted communications throughout the platform.
+Include secure defaults, role-based access control (RBAC) with least privilege, and encrypted communications.

 2. Automate Security in CI/CD Pipelines